 For his new major, he took core business courses like Business Analytics/Information Analysis (SCMA 350) and Data Modeling and Computing (SCMA 450), which advanced his analytical abilities.
-While learning new software and a statistical programming language excited Venkatachalam, it was his professor, Liang Xu, assistant professor of supply chain management and analytics, that made the classes memorable.
+While learning new software and a statistical programming language excited Venkatachalam, it was his professor, Liang Xu, that made the classes memorable.

 “Dr. Xu influenced my life because he's reinforced the concept again and again about how business analytics is so important and how it's going to impact operations.
 He is so passionate about this topic, and the projects we’ve done with COVID data and regression analysis on housing prices have really influenced me and how I see him as a mentor,” said Venkatachalam, who earned minors in business analytics and mathematics.

 Venkatachalam not only grew his skills in his business coursework, but he also quickly sought out opportunities to apply what he was learning.
 He joined the Big Red Investment Club (BRIC), where students learn how to invest by managing a real investment portfolio.

 “BRIC has been a big part of my life.
 I have made a lot of friends through it, and it’s also influenced my career as well,” he shared.
 “I currently serve as its vice president and director of research where I help find new investment opportunities for our portfolio.
 It’s grown my interest in financial analytics and consulting.”